retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 default: `<not set>`

-Any characters entered here will prefer a math-mode LaTeX-command counterpart over a math-mode, if a math-mode command is available.
+Any characters entered here will prefer a math-mode LaTeX-command counterpart over a text-mode mapping, if a math-mode command is available.

 ## mapText